Looking for a running route? Here are some of our favourites in Hong Kong. Lace up your trainers and we’ll see you

-Best for: Flat, car-free running in Hong Kong and waterfront views
+Best Running Route For: Flat, car-free running in Hong Kong and waterfront views

 Nearest MTR: Quarry Bay or Sai Wan Ho (you can enter the park at either end!)

-One of the easiest to access waterfront runs in Hong Kong, Quarry Bay Park is an ideal flat route, and super easy to get to from the MTR station.
-Simply turn left (just before the end of Java Road) and you’ll find yourself able to run along the promenade for over a mile with views of the harbour and the New Territories all the while.
+One of the easiest to access waterfront running routes in Hong Kong, Quarry Bay Park is an ideal flat route and super easy to get to from the MTR station.
+Simply turn left (just before the end of Java Road) and you’ll find yourself able to run along the promenade for over a mile, with views of the harbour and the New Territories all the while.
 There are lots of water fountains and public toilets in the park, so it’s a perfect spot for a short flat run – without a car in sight!

 The dog park and boardwalk are often busy in the mornings, but don’t let this put you off.
-You’ll be amongst other joggers, dog walkers and groups of people doing tai chi to the sounds of K-Pop.
+You’ll be amongst other runners, dog walkers and groups of people doing tai chi to the sounds of K-Pop.
 As an extra bonus, there isn’t a single hill to get there.

 Read more: Hong Kong’s Most Challenging Hikes